|

 Night Sweats

-While night sweats, the nocturnal cousin of hot flashes, can be uncomfortable and disruptive, they don't usually signal a more serious underlying condition.
-In fact, night sweats are one of the most common companions of menopause which typically begins in a woman's late 40s to early 50s.
-Scientific studies suggest that as many as 75% of menopausal women experience night sweats. |
+While night sweats can be uncomfortable and disruptive, they don't usually signal a more serious underlying condition.
+In fact, night sweats are one of the most common menopause symptoms, with up to 75% of women experiencing them at some point during menopause.

 About Night Sweats